dotnet/AspNetCore.Docs/aspnetcore/mvc/advanced/custom-model-binding.md

 By [Steve Smith](http://ardalis.com)

-Model binding allows controller actions to work directly with model types, passed in as method arguments, rather than HTTP requests.
-Repetitive mapping between incoming request data and application models is consolidated into model binders.
-Developers can extend the built-in model binding functionality by implementing custom model binders.
+Model binding allows controller actions to work directly with model types (passed in as method arguments), rather than HTTP requests.
+Mapping between incoming request data and application models is handled by model binders.
+Developers can extend the built-in model binding functionality by implementing custom model binders (though typically, you don't need to write your own provider).

 [View or download sample from GitHub](https://github.com/aspnet/Docs/tree/master/aspnetcore/mvc/advanced/custom-model-binding/)

-## The problem
+## Default model binder limitations

-The default model binding supports most of the common data types in the framework.
-The built-in model binders should support most of developers' needs.
-However, the default model binders expect to bind text-based input from the request directly to model types.
+The default model binders support most of the common .NET Core data types and should meet most developers` needs.
+They expect to bind text-based input from the request directly to model types.
 You might need to transform the input prior to binding it.
 For example, when you have a key that can be used to look up model data.
-You can use a custom model binder to fetch data based on the key and pass the result as the action's argument.
+You can use a custom model binder to fetch data based on the key.

+## Model binding review

 Model binding uses specific definitions for the types it operates on.
-A *simple type* is a type that should be converted from a single string in the input.
-A *complex type* is a type that should be converted from multiple input values.
+A *simple type* is converted from a single string in the input.
+A *complex type* is converted from multiple input values.
 The framework determines the difference based on the existence of a `TypeConverter`.
-It's recommended to create a type converter if you have a simple `string` -> `SomeType` mapping that doesn't require external resources.
+We recommended you create a type converter if you have a simple `string` -> `SomeType` mapping that doesn't require external resources.

-## The solution

 Before creating your own custom model binder, it's worth reviewing how existing model binders are implemented.
-For example, the [ByteArrayModelBinder](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.mvc.modelbinding.binders.bytearraymodelbinder) can be used to convert base64-encoded strings into byte arrays, for storage as files or database BLOB fields.
+Consider the [ByteArrayModelBinder](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.mvc.modelbinding.binders.bytearraymodelbinder) which can be used to convert base64-encoded strings into byte arrays.
+The byte arrays are often stored as files or database BLOB fields.

 ### Working with the ByteArrayModelBinder